lucasjones/cpuminer-multi/README.md

 #### Basic Windows build with Visual Studio 2013
  * All the required .lib files are now included in tree (windows only)
- * AVX enabled by default, but not AVX2 (edit cpu-miner-config.h if required)
+ * AVX enabled by default for x64 platform (AVX2 and XOP could also be used)

 #### Basic Windows build instructions, using MinGW:
  * Install MinGW and the MSYS Developer Tool Kit (http://www.mingw.org/)